UW-COSC3011/syllabus/README.md

 #### Academic Honesty: ####

 Assignments are intended to be completed independently unless otherwise specified by the instructor.
-UW Regulation 6-802 defines academic dishonesty and specifies the penalties <a target="_blank" href="http://www.uwyo.edu/generalcounsel">Office of the General Counsel's</a>
+UW Regulation 2-114 defines academic dishonesty and specifies the penalties <a target="_blank" href="http://www.uwyo.edu/generalcounsel">Office of the General Counsel's</a>
-webpage and select *Current Regulations and Presidential Directives* for the content of all the University regulations)
+webpage and select **Current Regulations and Presidential Directives** for the content of all the University regulations)

 Collaboration and discussion are acceptable, but you MUST do your own work.
 The